 Trafficking and Exploitation Strategy

-One of the requirements in the Act is for the Scottish Government to prepare a Trafficking and Exploitation Strategy and to lay this before Parliament.
-This Strategy will then be reviewed in three years and may be redrafted to reflect the progress made.
+One of the requirements in the Act is for the Scottish Government to prepare this Trafficking and Exploitation Strategy and to lay it before Parliament.
+We will review this Strategy at least every three years.